 installing the recommended energy conservation measures.
 Specifications of the existing equipment/conditions for all recommended measures must be identified.
 A breakdown

 of tenant vs. owner savings must be identified for each measure.
-The Multifamily Energy Property Data Sheet must be included with the energy audit and can be used in place of the Energy Conservation Measure Chart.
+The Auditor ECM Data Sheet must be included with the energy audit and can be used in place of the Energy Conservation Measure Chart.